The On-axis Jetted Tidal Disruption Event AT2022cmc: X-ray Observations and Broadband Spectral Modeling: Abstract

 \section{Abstract}

 AT2022cmc was recently reported as the first on-axis jetted tidal disruption event (TDE) discovered in the last decade, and the fourth on-axis jetted TDE candidate known so far.
 In this work, we present \nustar hard X-ray (3--30\,keV) observations of AT2022cmc, as well as soft X-ray (0.3--6\,keV) observations obtained by \nicer, \swift, and \xmm.
 Our analysis reveals that the broadband X-ray spectra can be well described by a broken power-law with $f_\nu \propto \nu^{-0.5}$ ($f_\nu \propto \nu^{-1}$) below (above) the rest-frame break energy of $E_{\rm bk}\sim 10$\,keV at observer-frame $t_{\rm obs}=7.8$ and 17.6\,days since discovery.
-At $t_{\rm obs} = 36.2$\,days, the X-ray spectrum is consistent with either a single power-law of $f_\nu \propto \nu^{-0.8}$ or a broken power-law with spectral slopes similar to the first two epochs.
-By modeling the spectral energy distribution evolution from radio to hard X-ray across the three \nustar observing epochs, we find that the sub-millimeter/radio emission originates from external shocks at large distances $\gtrsim\!
+At $t_{\rm obs} = 36.2$\,days, the X-ray spectrum is consistent with either a single power-law or a broken power-law.
+By modeling the spectral energy distribution from radio to hard X-ray across the three \nustar observing epochs, we find that the sub-millimeter/radio emission originates from external shocks at large distances $\gtrsim\!
 10^{17}$\,cm from the black hole, the UV/optical light comes from a thermal envelope with radius $\sim\!10^{15}$\,cm, and the X-ray emission is consistent with synchrotron radiation powered by energy dissipation at intermediate radii within the (likely magnetically dominated) jet.
+We constrain the bulk Lorentz factor of the jet to be of the order 10--100.
 Our interpretation differs from the model proposed by \citet{Pasham2023} where both the radio and X-rays come from the same emitting zone in a matter-dominated jet.
-Our model for the jet X-ray emission has broad implications on the nature and radiation mechanism of relativistic jets in other sources such as gamma-ray bursts.
+Our model for the jet X-ray emission has broad implications on the nature of relativistic jets in other sources such as gamma-ray bursts.

 \keywords{ Relativistic jets (1390); Tidal disruption (1696); Black hole physics (159); X-ray transient sources (1852); Supermassive black holes (1663); High energy astrophysics (739) }